Smoked Brisket Point turns out melt in your mouth tender and juicy and full of amazing flavor. Great for sandwiches, tacos, chili and more.

 Why Smoke Brisket Point?

-The brisket point is the fattier side of the brisket which gives it more flavor and creates the tender and juicy slices that make the most amazing brisket sandwiches.
+- The brisket point is the fattier side of the brisket which gives it more flavor and creates the tender and juicy slices that make the most amazing beef sandwiches.

 If you love this recipe as much as we do, please leave a comment and a five star review.
 Help us share on Pinterest, Instagram and Facebook!